 \subsubsection{Two-way protocols}

-CV-QKD can be extended to the two-way protocols when one of the trusted parties (e.g., Bob) prepares the modulated coherent or squeezed state, and sends it to another trusted party (respectively, Alice) through an untrusted quantum channel, Alice then performs additional modulation on the state and sends it through the same quantum channel back to Bob, who performs homodyne or heterodyne detection.
-The main variants of the two-way CV-QKD protocols, both P\&M and EB, were introduced in~\cite{Pirandola2008a}.
+CV QKD can be extended to the two-way protocols when one of the trusted parties (for example, Bob) prepares the modulated coherent or squeezed state, and sends it to another trusted party (respectively, Alice) through an untrusted quantum channel, Alice then performs additional modulation on the state and sends it through the same quantum channel back to Bob, who performs homodyne or heterodyne detection.
+The main variants of the two-way CV-QKD protocols, both P\&M and EB, were introduced by~\cite{Pirandola2008a}.
 Later extensions involved its realization at different wavelengths~\cite{Weedbrook2014}.
-These protocols enable higher robustness to channel noise compared to one-way protocols.
+These protocols enable higher robustness to channel noise than one-way protocols.